jhaskinsjr/nebula/Documentation/Distributed_Simulation.md

 # Distributed Simulations

-Because the μService-SIMulator framework spawns multiple independent services that communicate over a TCP network, the services need not execute on the same machine.
-This is what makes μService-SIMulator **the world's first cloud-native microarchitecture simulation framework**!
+Because the Nebula framework spawns multiple independent services that communicate over a TCP network, the services need not execute on the same machine.
+This is what makes Nebula
+**the world's first cloud-native microarchitecture simulation framework**!

-Consider the following modified Pompia init.nebula file that spawns services on several different machines on my network:
+Consider the following Pompia `.nebula` file (modified from localhost.nebula) that spawns services on several different machines on my network:

-    # Sample μService-SIMulator script
+    # Sample distributed Nebula script
     service implementation/regfile.py:picard.local:0   # not run on localhost! service implementation/fetch.py:riker.local:0      # not run on localhost! service implementation/decode.py:laforge.local:0   # not run on localhost!